hl7au/au-fhir-core/input/pagecontent/general-guidance.md

 Coded elements in AU Core profiles that define support for more than one value set include them in a profile by slicing the [Coding](http://hl7.org/fhir/R4/datatypes.html#Coding) part of the element and placing _Must Support_ on each value set slice.
 These value set slices are not intended to prevent systems from supplying only a text value.

-New terminology bindings can be added temporarily in an AU Core profile to support development in a release while the work to include that terminology binding in the underlying AU Base profile is progressing.
+While the work to include that terminology binding in the underlying AU Base profile is progressing, new terminology bindings can be added temporarily in an AU Core profile to support development and testing in a release.

 ##### Use of Invariants
 AU Core resource profiles include invariants when a minimum data quality requirement requires logic that cannot be represented through other profiling techniques (e.g. cardinality or terminology binding).
+These invariants are formally defined using FHIRPath so that the constraint can be computationally evaluated.

-Typically, the invariants defined in AU Core resource profiles are used to:
+Typically, invariants defined in AU Core are used to:
-  * define date precision rules (e.g. [AU Core Pathology Result Observation](StructureDefinition-au-core-diagnosticresult-path.html) invariant au-core-obs-01 Date shall be at least to day)
+  * define data precision rules (e.g. [AU Core Pathology Result Observation](StructureDefinition-au-core-diagnosticresult-path.html) invariant au-core-obs-01: Date shall be at least to day)
   * define conditional cardinality rules such as "at least one of" (e.g. [AU Core Location](StructureDefinition-au-core-location.html) invariant au-core-loc-01: The location shall at least have a valid identifier or address or type)
+  * define terminology rules (e.g. [AU Core Procedure](StructureDefinition-au-core-procedure.html) invariant au-core-pro-01: If a coded body site is provided, at least one coding shall be from SNOMED CT)

-AU Core invariants are intentionally written to allow for the AU Core requirements on [Missing Data](general-requirements.html#missing-data) to be met.
+AU Core invariants are intentionally written to allow for the AU Core requirements on [Missing Data](general-requirements.html#missing-data) to be met (e.g.[AU Core Patient](StructureDefinition-au-core-patient.html) invariant au-core-pat-01: At least one patient identifier shall be valid, or if not available, the Data Absent Reason extension shall be present).

 ##### Use of Slicing